 Saint Luke's schedule includes a number of regularly scheduled special annual events and programs in which a large number of parishioners are involved.
 Some of the activities are social in nature, others are educational, and still others provide an opportunity for service.
 We have something to suit every interest and skill.
 The following list is a sample of these activities.

 The Parish Barbecue was initiated as both a fellowship opportunity and a fund raiser.
 It begins on the first Friday evening in May with the preparation of the meat and setting up of the charcoal smokers, continues through the late–night and early–morning vigil over the smokers, and concludes mid–afternoon on Saturday.

-Our 25th annual Craft Fair will be held Saturday, Sept.
-8, 2018 to provide an opportunity for local crafters to display and sell their work and for parishioners and members of the community to purchase lovely hand made treasures.
+Our 26th annual Craft Fair is tentatively scheduled for Saturday, Sept.
+21, 2019 to provide an opportunity for local crafters to display and sell their work and for parishioners and members of the community to purchase lovely hand made treasures.
 A silent auction, bake sale, and refreshment stand add to the festive atmosphere.
 Click here for registration information and application.

 Hanging of the Greens

 The Hanging of the Greens brings us together to decorate the church for the Christmas season.
 Parishioners cut greens and bring them to the church to weave into wreaths on the Saturday before Christmas.
 We hang roping and decorate the Christmas tree while the children bake Christmas cookies in the parish hall.

-We hold weekly educational programs in the Parish Hall on Sundays during Lent.
+We hold weekly educational programs in the Parish Hall on Sundays during Lent (potluck @ 6 pm).